Jacqueline Kennedy Onassis: White House restoration

 Prior to Kennedy's years as first lady, presidents and their families had taken furnishings and other items from the White House when they departed; this led to the lack of original historical pieces in the mansion.
 She personally wrote to possible donors in order to track down these missing furnishings and other historical pieces of interest.
 Jacqueline Kennedy initiated a Congressional bill establishing that White House furnishings would be the property of the Smithsonian Institution rather than available to departing ex-presidents to claim as their own.
 She also founded the White House Historical Association, the Committee for the Preservation of the White House, the position of a permanent Curator of the White House, the White House Endowment Trust, and the White House Acquisition Trust.
 She was the first presidential spouse to hire a White House curator.

 On February 14, 1962, Jacqueline Kennedy, accompanied by Charles Collingwood of CBS News, took American television viewers on a tour of the White House.
-In the tour, she stated that "I feel so strongly that the White House should have as fine a collection of American pictures as possible.
+In the tour, she stated, "I feel so strongly that the White House should have as fine a collection of American pictures as possible.
 It's so important ... the setting in which the presidency is presented to the world, to foreign visitors.
 The American people should be proud of it.
 We have such a great civilization.
 So many foreigners don't realize it.
 I think this house should be the place we see them best."
 The film was watched by 56 million television viewers in the United States, and was later distributed to 106 countries.
 Kennedy won a special Academy of Television Arts & Sciences Trustees Award for it at the Emmy Awards in 1962, which was accepted on her behalf by Lady Bird Johnson.
 Kennedy was the only first lady to win an Emmy.